MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Functions.md

 # Functions

+This page is a continuation to the explanation of [control flow](./Control-Flow.md).
 Functions are repeatable, modular blocks of code used to accomplish specific tasks.
 We can define our own functions that will optionally take input(s), do something with it, and optionally *return* an output.
 We first saw functions in the page on [Basic Syntax](./Basic-Syntax.md) where the function is called `main`.

 To better explain how to read & write functions, lets look at the following example: